MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

 },
 ```

-In this example, we're only notifying on events where the current and previous health status doesn't have "Unknown."
+In this example, we're only notifying on events where the current and previous health status doesn't have `Unknown`.
 This change may be a useful addition if your alerts are sent directly to your mobile phone or email.

-It's possible for the currentHealthStatus and previousHealthStatus properties to be null in some events.
-For example, when an Updated event occurs it's likely that the health status of the resource hasn't changed since the last report, only that additional event information is available (for example, cause).
-Therefore, using the clause above may result in some alerts not being triggered, because the properties.currentHealthStatus and properties.previousHealthStatus values will be set to null.
+It's possible for the `currentHealthStatus` and `previousHealthStatus` properties to be null in some events.
+For example, when an Updated event occurs, it's likely that the health status of the resource hasn't changed since the last report, only that more event information is available (for example, cause).
+Therefore, using the clause in this example may result in some alerts not being triggered, because the `properties.currentHealthStatus` and `properties.previousHealthStatus` values are set to null.

-### Adjusting the alert to avoid User Initiated events
+### Adjusting the alert to avoid user initiated events

 Resource Health events can be triggered by platform initiated and user initiated events.
 It may make sense to only send a notification when the health event is caused by the Azure platform.